 It has been eaten for millennia and is prized for its soft and tender texture.
 It has been a staple of French, Italian, and other Mediterranean cuisines since the Classical Era.
 The United States can thank Italian immigrants for bringing their culinary traditions with them to the country and introducing veal dishes.

-As it comes from cows, veal is just as versatile as beef is, but it’s just softer, and some would say more delicious.
+As it comes from cows, veal is just as versatile as beef, but it’s softer, and some would say more delicious.
 There are veal rib roasts, steaks, stews, and even veal burgers.
 So, why aren’t three more veal dishes around to rival the popularity of beef?

 There are a couple of reasons.
 First and foremost is the price.
 Veal is almost always more expensive than beef because the animal is so young when it is slaughtered.

-Another reason veal is restricted to fancier restaurants and talented home cooks is the difficulty associated with cooking it.
-Veal has much less fat than beef does, so cooks must take great care when preparing it.
+Another reason veal is restricted to fancier restaurants, and talented home cooks is the difficulty associated with cooking it.
+Veal has much less fat than beef, so cooks must take great care when preparing it.

 Veal Nutrition